OS-RSPS/blog/_posts/06-27-23-knowledge-base-rules-and-guidelines/06-27-23-knowledge-base-rules-and-guidelines.md

 >>Any for of harassment is not allowed.
 If you have an issue with another member, please report them using the correct process.
 <div class="spacer-small"></div>
 ><div class="command-title">No NSFW</div>
 >>• This is not a server that allows or promotes NSFW content.
-Any form of inappropriate/sexual content will result in immediate punishment.
+Any form of inappropriate/sexual content will result in immediate punishment.<br>
 >>• Profiles that include NSFW icons, banners, or names fall under this ruling.
 <div class="spacer-small"></div>
 ><div class="command-title">Spamming and Flooding</div>